Turkish State Railways: Formerly planned railways

-In 1948 the State Railways released a plan of railway lines that were to be constructed to "ensure national progression and safety".
+In 1948, the State Railways released a plan of railway lines that were to be constructed to "ensure national progression and safety".
 The plan included 5,538 km of new railway lines of which only 96 km were actually completed; the Gaziantep-Karkamış section of the Narlı-Nusaybin railway was completed in 1960.

 Operations

-The Turkish State Railways operate most trains in the country.
+Turkish State Railways operated most trains in the country until the end of 2016.
 Intercity, regional, suburban, freight and most industrial lines are owned and operated by the State Railways.
 The only other railways in Turkey include İZBAN (TCDD holds 50% of the company's shares) which operates commuter rail service around İzmir and a few other industrial railways.
-In addition to rail services, TCDD has been responsible since 1927 for operating several major ports which handle 30% of Turkish port activities.
+In addition to rail services, TCDD has been responsible since 1927 for operating several major ports, which handle 30% of Turkish port activities.

 Passenger operations

-The Turkish State Railways operate passenger services on 90% of their system.
+The Turkish State Railways operated passenger services on 90% of their system.
 These are intercity, regional, commuter and international services.
-In the railways first year 52% of passenger travel in Turkey was by rail, despite the system lacking connections to many parts of the country.
+In the railway's first year 52% of passenger travel in Turkey was by rail, despite the system lacking connections to many parts of the country.
 Rail transport was the main mode of transport for passengers in the following two decades, reaching an all-time high of 57% of passenger transport in 1947, but then started to decline after 1950, due to the mass construction of roads.
 Today, the passenger ratio is slowly increasing with the opening of high-speed rail lines in Turkey.

 In 2019, almost 150 million people traveled by train in Turkey.
-17.5 million on main lines, 8.3 million on high speed lines (2% increase compared to 2018) and 124 million used the Marmaray commuter railway.
+17.5 million on main lines, 8.3 million on high-speed lines (2% increase compared to 2018) and 124 million used the Marmaray commuter railway.
 The share of railway in domestic travels in 2013 is about 2.2%.

 The types of passenger service are: